 Damping factor typically refers specifically to the ratio of nominal loudspeaker impedance to total source impedance driving it.

-The total driving impedance is a combination of the source impedance of the amplifier; the impedance inherent in the speaker cable, and even the impedance of the speaker’s crossover.
+The total driving impedance is a combination of the amplifier's source impedance, the impedance inherent in the speaker cable, and even the impedance of the speaker's crossover.

 The purpose of the damping factor is to tell us how much control the amplifier will have over the loudspeaker's driver(s).
 A higher DF means the amplifier will move the driver with more precision and accuracy.